sergiocollado/potpourri/Notes_on_web_metrics.md

 $("identifier")
 ```

-so to select all the parragraphs in a documento, it would be like:
+so to select all the paragraphs in a documento, it would be done like:

 ```javascript
 $("p")